langx/website/src/routes/(blog-article)/blog-posts/+page.md

 <Image fullBleed src="/images/posts/frontmatter-preview-dashboard.png" alt="Screenshot of the Front Matter VS Code extension, showing the dashboard with all posts" />

 <Image fullBleed src="/images/posts/frontmatter-preview-edit.png" alt="Screenshot of the Front Matter VS Code extension, showing the post editing UI" />

-## RSS

-This template automatically generates a RSS feed of your blog posts.
-It is generated in the `src/routes/rss.xml/+server.ts` file, and it is available at the `/rss.xml` URL.